 Derrick Richardson served as President and Chairman of the meeting and Holly Sparkman acted as Secretary of the meeting.
-Derrick called the meeting to order 1:00pm and confirmed a quorum of directors was present and the meeting, having been duly convened, was ready to proceed with business.
+Derrick called the meeting to order at 1:00pm Central time and confirmed a quorum of directors was present.
+The meeting, having been duly convened, was ready to proceed with business.

 Approval of Minutes:

-Derrick motioned to approve the minutes from the meeting of the Board of Directors held on February 11, 2026, prepared by Secretary Bill Gun.
+Derrick motioned to approve the minutes from the meeting of the Board of Directors held on February 11, 2026, prepared by Secretary Bill Gunn.
 Donna seconded the motion.
 There being no discussion, the minutes were unanimously approved as presented.

 Cresson Office Report:

-At the request of President, Derrick Richardson, Rachel Clevenger joined the meeting to provide an update on customer/owner feedback since the last meeting.
+At the request of President, Derrick Richardson, Rachel Clevenger joined the meeting to provide an update on customer/owner feedback.
 She reported that since the beginning of the year, several owners called to complain about the increase of dues and IP fees.
 Rachel also reported (i) reservations are almost full for the summer and starting to expand into May and August; (ii) wait lists are not as long as this time last year, but there are some wait lists; and (iii) that there were four deed backs and two deed transfers since the last board meeting.
 Jamison asked about the two unit spare policy for summer – Rachel reported they are complying with the policy except for one weekend at the end of July is down to one unit after checking with Jessica.
 [Derrick noted the purpose of the two spare units policy is to move guests/owners if something goes wrong with a unit, otherwise LCDS pays for hotel, good example is AC problem].

 Rachel also reported that a 2 bedroom owner claimed she told Mary last year to reserve her deeded week, but it wasn’t on record and someone else already booked her week.
 The owner asked the Board to consider shortening the policy on booking 2 bedroom units for 1 bedroom owners so 2 bedroom unit owners can have an advantage to book.
 Derrick noted that owners can book deeded week up to one year in advance.
 Rachel will contact this owner to explain this to her.